cucumber/polyglot-release/README.md

 ## Works with monoglot repos

-If certain key files (`pom.xml`, `Rakefile`, `package.json`) are present in the root directory, the project is assumed to be a "monoglot" repo and we just release that language.
+If certain key files (`pom.xml`, `*.gemspec`, `package.json`, etc.) are present in the root directory, the project is assumed to be a "monoglot" repo and we just release that language.

 ```
 $ tree